oren/oren.github.io/python/README.md

 Test-driven programming in Python.

+## 1. About the lesson
+Lesson 1: write your first python program with tests.
+Time: 5 minutes
+Requirements: a laptop

+## 2. Do this
 Open the terminal, copy this into my_program.py file and run 'python my_program.py'

 You should see OK: